 It can be accomplished effectively through intraday emailing and calling.

-Pick the top three potential candidates and send them an email.
-Briefly introduce yourself and ask them who’s responsible for buying decisions for [insert product here].
+Pick the top three candidates who can be potential prospects and send them an email.
+Briefly introduce yourself and ask them who’s responsible for buying decisions.

 Don’t send more than that, you’ll hit the spam category.
 But a genuine question to a few heads will usually get you a much better response rate.

 Then, call all three of those names—same day (not necessarily the same day as the email).

 Not only that it will give your BDRs a fast answer (more often than individual outreach).
 It will also give a few names to drop during your outreach to the decision-maker (e.g. I was speaking with Jane earlier).

 It’s not a silver bullet, but it may seem like that at times.

 The other times, you’ll have to constantly reach out through emails, voicemails, and calls.

 A sequence is usually around a couple of weeks.
 It is usually a variety of communication that either end with a call to qualify, the lead letting your rep know communications aren’t welcome, or a “break-up” notice where your rep just can’t get through.

 All of this is done to get the decision-maker on the phone for a call and hopefully turn him from a prospect to a sales opportunity.